AlecAivazis/react-event-wrappers/README.md

 # react-wrapper
-A lightweight wrapper for React components which helps with common issues like eventHandlers and autoprefixing
+A lightweight wrapper for React components which helps with common issues like eventHandlers and autoprefixing.